hydro-informatics/hydro-informatics.github.io/pages/python-basics/classes.md

 ---
-title: Advanced Python - Object Orientation and Classes
+title: Python - Object Orientation and Classes
 keywords: python
 summary: "Leverage the power of Python by writing new classes."
 sidebar: mydoc_sidebar
 permalink: hypy_classes.html
-folder: python-advanced
+folder: python-basics
 ---

 ## The class of classes